thgalinovi/CCP140/readme.txt

 This project are a smart home simulator

-The are six classes in the project.
+There are six classes in the project.

 >> coffe.java.
 >> drinks.java.